The Rise And Fall Of An Empire

 - In 1928 Kodak revolutionized the motion pictures industry with their 16 mm KODACOLOR Film.
 This was the first microfilm ever on the market.

 - In 1929 Kodak once again kept abreast of developing technologies by introducing their first motion picture film, for the emerging sound motion pictures industry.

-Kodak enjoyed their position, as industry leaders in their sector, for over one century.
+Kodak enjoyed its position, as industry leaders in their sector, for over one century.
 In the early 80’s Sony released their first electronic camera.
 Digital photography, although it was in its embryonic stages, had already shown the potential to catapult the entire industry.
-An industry which could literally wipe out Kodak’s established, film based business.
+An industry that could literally wipe out Kodak’s established, film-based business.

 The world was left speechless, when Kodak ended up filing for bankruptcy in 2012, leaving its legacy business and selling off all its patents.
 It was the fall of a giant and it reverberated throughout the business world.

 How could a colossal company such as Kodak have taken such a fall?
 In 2012, in an article entitled How Kodak Failed, Forbes referred to Kodak’s demise as a “staggering corporate blunder.”
 Kodak had entirely missed the opportunity to gain a foothold in the digital landscape, which ironically was a technology that Kodak themselves had introduced.
 Kodak’s strategic failure was heavily criticized, as Kodak’s film based business legacy was being ravaged by digital photography.